What is PCI?

 Payment Card Information

-More broadly, however, PCI is sometimes used as shorthand for payment card information, which typically means a credit card primary account number (PAN) but can also refer to card verification values (CVVs) and other card data.
+What is PCI more broadly?
+PCI is sometimes used as shorthand for payment card information, which typically means a credit card primary account number (PAN) but can also refer to card verification values (CVVs) and other card data.
 This ambiguity can lead to some confusion when trying to distinguish between payment information in general and the Payment Card Industry specifically.
 Because of this, we prefer the term cardholder data (CHD) to refer to general credit card information and PAN when talking about a credit card number.